YvnCde/Hello-World/README.md

 This is my first program on my github account.
 This is obvusely a trivial program that I used to set up git and github. :)
+A more detail README is going to be uploaded.